rmguney/pixie-juice/README.md

 # Pixie Juice

-**Secure and high performance graphics processing engine in Rust and C, for WebAssembly targets.**
+**Secure and high performance graphics processing engine in C, C++ and Rust for WebAssembly targets.**

-Pixie Juice is a client side WebAssembly application built with Rust and C that optimizes images and 3D meshes without uploading files to any server.
+Pixie Juice is a client side WebAssembly application built with C, C++ and Rust that optimizes images and 3D meshes without uploading files to any server.
 Your data never leaves your device, ensuring complete information security while delivering fast media processing.

 ## Phase 1 - Core Features for MVP (under active development)